-|Soke Hausel teaches students at the University of Wyoming|
+|Soke Hausel teaching students how to break rocks at the University|